Video: How Sewage Saved My Husband's Life from a Superbug (from TEDxNashville)

 In March 2016,

-Tom Patterson, PhD, professor of psychiatry at UC San Diego School of Medicine and a patient at UC San Diego Health, became the first known person in the United States to successfully undergo intravenous bacteriophage (phage) therapy.
+Tom Patterson, PhD, professor of psychiatry at UC San Diego School of Medicine, became the first known person in the United States to successfully undergo intravenous bacteriophage (phage) therapy.
 He had contracted a life-threatening infection with a multidrug-resistant strain of

 Acinetobacter baumannii, an opportunistic and often deadly bacterium, while vacationing in Egypt in November 2015.
 Patterson was eventually transported to UC San Diego Health where, with emergency approval from the Food and Drug Administration (FDA), he was treated intravenously with an experimental phage cocktail that specifically targeted

 A. baumannii.
 He began improving almost immediately, emerging from a months-long coma.
 After a long recovery, Patterson has now fully recovered and returned to work.

 Patterson’s experience opened a fresh avenue of research aimed at finding alternatives to traditional antibiotics, amidst the growing problem of antimicrobial resistance.
 In an effort led by Patterson’s wife,